-Drain and rinse dates from soaking water.
-Then place them in a high-powered blender with the rest of the sauce ingredients.
-Blend until smooth and set aside.
+Drain and rinse dates from soaking water squeezing any excess moisture from them.
+Then place them in a high-powered blender with the 1 cup of fresh water and the rest of the sauce ingredients.
+Blend until very smooth and set aside.

-Bring a pot of water to a boil for the noodles.
-Once the water is at a rolling boil, toss in the noodles and stir occasionally while they cook for approx. 10 minutes.
-Cook to al dente, drain, and set aside in a colander.
+Bring a pot of salted water to a boil for the noodles.
+Once the water is at a rolling boil, toss in the noodles and stir occasionally while they cook for approximately 10 minutes or until al dente!
+Drain and set aside.

 Meanwhile heat a large pan to medium heat and add 1 tbsp of coconut oil and cubes of tofu.
 After 4-5 minutes flip the cubes to another side to crisp.
 Flip the cubes every 2 minutes to get the rest of the sides golden brown.

-When the tofu cubes are golden brown all around add ¼ cup of the sauce to the pan and coat the pieces evenly cooking over the heat for another minute.
+When the tofu cubes are golden brown all around add ¼ cup of the sauce to the pan and coat the pieces evenly cooking over the heat for another minute or 2 until it looks more caramelized and dark.
 Remove tofu from the pan and set aside.
 You’ll toss tofu into the vegetables and noodles near end of cooking time.

 In the same pan over medium heat add another 1 tbsp of oil and the onions, carrots, and celery.
-Cook for 2-3 minutes stirring frequently.
+Cook for about 3 minutes stirring frequently until softened.
 Then add in minced garlic and cook for another 1-2 minutes.

-Then add in broccoli and sprouts (you might want to leave a small amount of raw sprouts aside as a garnish on top of the finished pad thai), and cook for another 4-5 minutes stirring frequently.
+Then add in broccoli and sprouts (reserve a small amount of raw sprouts aside as a garnish on top of the finished pad thai), and cook for another 4-5 minutes stirring frequently.
 Then add in half the amount of sauce remaining, toss to coat all the veggies and cook for another 2-3 minutes.

 Add in the cooked noodles and remaining sauce, turn the heat down to low, toss to coat everything in sauce, and cook for another 3-4 minutes.
 At this stage you can adjust the spice level if you desire by adding another 1-2 tsp of sriracha.
 Serve immediately and top with green onion, cilantro, raw sprouts, and chopped cashews (or peanuts)